-In addition, these types of safes are designed to protect items against fires, and will therefore work to prevent the items from combustion if the temperatures become too high.
+In addition, these types of safes are designed to protect items against fires and will therefore work to prevent the items from combustion if the temperatures become too high.

-Most safes are fire resistant, and can therefore withstand fire for long periods of time, protecting the insides as much as possible.
+Most safes are fire resistant and can therefore withstand fire for long periods of time, protecting the insides as much as possible.

 What is a good fire rating for a safe?

-A good fire rating for a safe should be at least an hour of fire protection and a resistance of at least 350- 450 degrees.
+A good fire rating for a safe should be at least an hour of fire protection and resistance of at least 350- 450 degrees.
 A safe with a fire rating of less than an hour will generally not provide enough protection to withstand a normal home or business fire.

 In many cases, a general house fire can burn at around 1400-1700 degrees Fahrenheit.
-If you have a safe in your home, then you will need one that can withstand high temperatures such as this, so that there is no risk that the possessions inside the safe are at risk.
+If you have a safe in your home, then you will need one that can withstand high temperatures such as this so that there is no risk that the possessions inside the safe are at risk.

-If the purpose of having a safe is to keep valuables protected, then purchasing one that will not stand against fire, seems like a waste of money.
-This is why we highly recommend that you purchase a safe with a fire-resistance rating as high as possible, and at least an hour at high temperatures.
+If the purpose of having a safe is to keep valuables protected, then purchasing one that will not stand against fire seems like a waste of money.
+This is why we highly recommend that you purchase a safe with a fire-resistance rating as high as possible and at least an hour at high temperatures.